 Today’s route takes us on quiet back roads to Prospect via Butte Falls.
 Visit the Butte Falls general store, the railroad museum, or just relax at Ernest W Smith Memorial Park.
 We continue to Prospect in the afternoon, stopping at Prospect State Scenic Viewpoint to view Mill Falls on the Rogue River.
 We spend the night at the historic Prospect Hotel.

 Today is Crater Lake!
-But just 10 miles down the road from Prospect, you’ll want your walking shoes handy as we stop to take in Natural Bridge Falls on the Rogue River.
+But just 10 miles down the road from Prospect, you’ll want your walking shoes handy as we stop to take in another amazing viewpoint on the Rogue River.
 If you need a second coffee, try Becky’s Café in Union Creek.
 We continue a gradual climb toward the lake, passing Mazama Village near the south entrance to Crater Lake National Park.
-We’ll set up lunch before the final climb to the lake – giving you opportunity to eat before the ascent or on your return to Mazama Village where we will spend the night.
+After spending time to explore and enjoy the amazing Crater Lake views, we return to Mazama Village where we will spend the night.

 We leave the city on a 15-mile bike trail and continue to the historic town of Jacksonville.
 After climbing out of Jacksonville, our payback is a long gradual descent to Applegate Rd – a great chance to stop for coffee or ice cream.
-We continue on a quiet backroad through vineyards following the Applegate River for 14 miles before turning north towards Tussing Park on the Rogue River for a late lunch.
+We continue on a quiet backroad through vineyards following the Applegate River before turning north.
 Our day ends at Galice Resort, an idyllic spot on the Rogue River.